TAToolbox/class-helper/README.md

 ### Duplicate topics:

-`topic` strings with multiple matching directories will mirror commands to all matches without making that clear
+Weekly topics with multiple matching directories will mirror commands to all matches without making that clear

 **Workaround**:

 Use week number labels instead of topics

 `03` instead of `python`

+### Gitchecker quirks:

+Gitchecker only works for some repositories.
+I Will investigate and add more.